Yvii/acer_5750G_fan_autobooster/README.md

 It integrates with the original fan control idea by [neduard](https://github.com/neduard/acer_5750G_fan_maximiser) and adds automatic temperature-based activation.

-# WARNING: this is software that writes values to unknown ports on your laptop.
+**WARNING:** this is software that writes values to unknown ports on your laptop.
 This can easily cause BRICKING of your device.
+The script has only been tested for the Acer Aspire 5750G.
+Use at your own risk.
 You have been warned.

 ## Features